-[UPDATE, October 7: See the latest updates below from county public health departments from across the 58th Senate District through the following links: Chemung County; Schuyler County; Steuben County; Tompkins County; and Yates County.]
+[UPDATE, November 17: Find the latest updates from county public health departments from across the 58th Senate District through the following links: Chemung County; Schuyler County; Steuben County; Tompkins County; and Yates County.]

-The public health and economic crisis and response surrounding COVID-19 continues to be frequently updated — one way we can all stay together is by staying informed.
+The public health response surrounding COVID-19 continues to be frequently updated — and one way we can all stay together is by staying informed.

-Throughout this crisis, my offices have been available to constituents.
+Throughout this crisis, my office has been available to constituents.
 Like everyone, we have had to accommodate the ongoing public health and safety requirements and recommendations, and we will continue doing our part.
 Nevertheless, we are available and we are monitoring the situation on the ground locally across the communities we represent.
-Please continue to contact us, preferably by e-mail (firstname.lastname@example.org) since it allows you to provide more detail, more efficiently.
-Otherwise, if you contact us by phone, please leave a message and we will respond in short order.
+Please continue to contact us, preferably by e-mail (email@example.com) since it allows you to provide more detail, more efficiently.
 Find our contact information HERE.